-G18 which is our biggest in this collection.
-In this case our algorithm required approximately 2,4 days to finish while Brandes' could not terminate in one month (data not shown).
 Stanford Collection.
 We have selected a subset of graphs from the Stanford collection, using the following criteria.
 First the graphs have been ranked by number of nodes and we have selected representative graphs from as many categories as possible (Social networks, Communication Networks, Citation networks, Collaboration networks, Web graphs, Internet peer-to-peer networks, and Autonomous systems graphs).
 We have excluded graphs that because of their size would take more than one week of computing time.
-In Table (II) we have listed these graphs, their size in number of nodes and edges, and the percentage of tree-nodes, which is the most important parameter influencing the performance of our method.
+In Table (2) we have listed these graphs, their size in number of nodes and edges, and the percentage of tree-nodes, which is the most important parameter influencing the performance of our method.
 Each input graph was considered undirected.
 We decided a cut-off time of seven days.
 In order to measure the convergence of the two methods we collected also the partial output of the two algorithms every 24 hours of execution.
-In table III the running time, expressed in seconds, of the two methods is shown, and the speed up factor.
+In Table 3 the running time, expressed in seconds, of the two methods is shown, and the speed up factor.
 As it is expected the speed up factor is strongly correlated to the fraction of the tree-nodes in the graph.
 We notice a speed-up factor ranging from 2 to almost 6 when the ratio of tree-nodes to the total number of nodes is in the range 30% to 50%.

 Two large test graphs are quite noticeable.
-Graph Email-EuAll has a percentage of 80% of tree-nodes which is a value closer to those found in the SisTer collection, thus the speed up measured is at least 27 (since we stopped Brandes' after one week).
-That value is between one and two orders of magnitude, consistently with those measured in the SisTer collection.
+Graph Email-EuAll has a percentage of 80% of tree-nodes which is a value closer to those found in the SisTer collection, thus the speed up measured is at least 27 (since we stopped Brandes' after one